If you are someone that is not too much into cooking, you may have difficulties in telling the difference between rice and basmati rice.

 Food that has a low GI, like basmati rice, is digested and metabolized slowly.
 A good choice if you are someone trying to keep your hunger at bay and control your weight.
 Additionally, products with lower GI tend to lower insulin and blood sugar levels.

-If you have to choose between jasmine and basmati rice not depending on the dish you are making but on the mere fact which one is healthy, then go for brown basmati and brown jasmine rice.
+If you have to choose between jasmine and basmati rice not depending on the dish you are making but on the mere fact of which one is healthy, then go for brown basmati and brown jasmine rice.

 The unpolished varieties have more fiber and protein and are packed with more nutritious value.